Terms & Conditions of FINANCIAL AID offers

 Your financial aid offer is initially based on an estimated enrollment status of full time.
 If your enrollment is less than full time after the add/drop period for the term has passed, your cost of attendance will be reduced.
 Your cost of attendance may also change based on updates to your residency status or housing status, even if those changes happen after financial aid disburses.
 This may reduce the amount of aid you were initially offered.
 Financial aid may need to be repaid based on cost of attendance changes.

-To maintain compliance with Federal Regulations, the FAU Office of Student Financial Aid requires students to confirm course entry in all courses for which they are receiving Title IV financial aid funding (examples include Pell Grant, Direct Loans, SEOG, and Work-Study).
+To maintain compliance with Federal Regulations, the FAU Office of Student Financial Aid requires students to begin attendance in all courses for which they are receiving Title IV financial aid funding (examples include Pell Grant, Direct Loans, SEOG, and Work-Study).
 Confirmation of course entry is a prerequisite for Title IV funds to disburse for the course.

 If you are a current financial aid recipient or you think you may need financial aid at some point during the semester, please complete the Mandatory Course Entry Quiz for each registered class.
 Failure to complete the quiz for any class may result in a delay in the disbursement of your financial aid while we confirm your attendance through alternative means.

 In addition to completing the Mandatory Course Entry Quiz, students are required to maintain eligibility for Title IV funding by displaying documented academic activity in the course.
 Examples of valid forms of documented activity include faculty attendance rosters, graded assignments, quizzes, or exams.
-Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity, even if the Mandatory Course Entry Quiz was completed.
+Students should be aware that they may be required to repay any aid disbursed for a course for which they have no documented academic activity.

 You are strongly encouraged to review the following site for more details: Mandatory Course Entry Quiz.